-A. In the election of directors (Proposal One), the ten directors receiving the highest number of votes cast will be elected.
-Approval, on an advisory basis, of the compensation of our named executive officers (Proposal Two), and ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2015 (Proposal Three), require the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote on that proposal at the annual meeting.
+A. In the election of directors (Proposal One), the ten directors receiving the highest number of affirmative votes cast will be elected.
+Approval, on an advisory basis, of the compensation of our named executive officers (Proposal Two), and ratification of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2016 (Proposal Three), require the affirmative vote of a majority of the shares present in person or represented by proxy and entitled to vote on that proposal at the annual meeting.
+Abstentions are not counted in the tally of votes FOR or AGAINST a proposal.
+A withheld vote is the same as an abstention.